 Eight tuition scholarships for two incoming freshmen (as Promising Scholar recipients), two sophomores, two juniors, two seniors.
-These scholarships are renewable for up to three additional years providing each recipient continues to meet the qualifications and has not graduated from the program.
+With an application, these scholarships may be renewable for up to three additional years providing each recipient continues to meet the qualifications and has not graduated from the program.
 An additional year extension request will be reviewed on an individual basis by the Director of the School and/or the Dean of the College.

 The Wallace J. Hagedorn Scholarships are based on academic merit (minimum cumulative GPA of 3.0 and review of online portfolio) and financial need (review of FAFSA).

 Current JMC students studying photojournalism must submit a URL to an online portfolio.
 Entry galleries must include up to 12 single images, including captions, and a photo story or essay demonstrating strong visual journalism.
 This is a requirement for all renewals, including Hagedorn Promising Scholars.